bigmlcom/sketchy/README.md

 (2 58 184 233)
 ```

-The namespace also offers functions to `and` and `or` two bitsets.
-You
+Moreover, the namespace offers functions to `and` and `or` two
-can also measure `hamming-distance`, `jaccard-similarity`, or
+bitsets.
+You can also measure `hamming-distance`,
-`cosine-similarity`.
+`jaccard-similarity`, or `cosine-similarity`.

 ## Bloom Filter

 `bigml.sketchy.bloom` contains an implementation of a [Bloom
 filter](http://en.wikipedia.org/wiki/Bloom_filter), useful for testing
 set membership.
-When testing set membership for an item, false
+When checking set membership for an item, false
 positives are possible but false negatives are not.

 You may `create` a Bloom filter by providing the expected number of
-items to be inserted into the filter, and the acceptable
+items to be inserted into the filter and the acceptable
 false positive rate.

 After creating the filter, you may either `insert` individual items or